8140171224/Data_Structures/Basic's/README.md

     Comparisons can be chained.
 For exampled, [a < b == c] tests whether a is less then b and moreover b equals c.

+    Comparisons may be combined using the Boolean operation and & or, and the outcome of a comparison (or of any other Boolean expression) may be negated with not.
+There have lower pariorities than comparison operation; between then, not has the highest priority and or the lowest, so the  A ans not B or C is equivalent to (A and (not B)) or C. As alwayes, parentheses can be used to express the desires composition.